Anomalous Hall Effects in Chiral Superconductors: Transport Theory

 \section{Transport Theory}

-We start from the Keldysh extension\cite{kel65} of the transport-like equations originally developed by Eilenberger, Larkin and Ovchinnikov for equilibrium states of superconductors,\cite{eil68,lar69} and extended by Larkin and Ovchinnikov to describe superconductors out of of equilibrium.\cite{lar76} This formalism is referred to as ``quasiclassical theory''.
-For reviews see Refs. \onlinecite{ser83,lar86,rai94b}.
-The quasiclassical theory is formulated in terms of $4\times 4$ matrix propogators for Fermionic quasiparticles and Cooper pairs that describe the space-time evolution of the their non-equilibrium distribution functions, as well as the dynamical response of the low-energy spectral functions and the superconducting order parameter.
+We start from the Keldysh extension~\cite{kel65} of the transport-like equations originally developed by Eilenberger, Larkin and Ovchinnikov for equilibrium states of superconductors~\cite{eil68,lar69}, and extended by Larkin and Ovchinnikov to describe superconductors out of of equilibrium~\cite{lar75}.
+This formalism is referred to as ``quasiclassical theory''.
+For reviews see Refs.~\cite{ser83,lar86,rai94b}.
+The quasiclassical theory is formulated in terms of $4\times 4$ matrix propagators for Fermionic quasiparticles and Cooper pairs that describe the space-time evolution of the their non-equilibrium distribution functions, as well as the dynamical response of the low-energy spectral functions and the superconducting order parameter.
 Here we are interested in the response to static, or low-frequency, thermal gradients and external forces that couple to energy, mass and charge currents.
-We follow as much as possible the notation and conventions of theory developed for thermal transport in unconventional superconductors by Graf et al.\cite{gra96a}
+We follow as much as possible the notation and conventions of theory developed for thermal transport in unconventional superconductors by \citet{gra96a}.